-- In case the same logger-goal is declared more than once the last valid declaration will be used. - If an electronic mark is used more than once, the first mark will be used.
+- Unless otherwise stated in the TDS, an electronic mark is mandatory for each task where no valid mark has been achieved by physical marker. - In case the same logger-goal is declared more than once the last valid declaration will be used. - If an electronic mark is used more than once, the first mark will be used.